JacobSmolii/Fillit/README.md

 ## Solution

+The program is divided in two parts:A part that reads, validate, organize the input and a second part that solves the problem using backtracking. here is how the program works.

 #### In the Input file below (all pieces are correct) I:
 * Check for wrong length lines('\n' in an invalid position).
 * Check for any invalid characters.